fion-chai/Front-End-Project-Colors/README.md

-# Scroll Website - Color
+# Front End Project - Colors

+This is a front-end project created using HTML, CSS and Javasript.